 6.HTC U11 VS Samsung Galaxy S8: Resistant Capacity

 On the other hand, HTC U11 has an IP-67 rating, which means that it can be sunk into the water deep between 15cm and 1m for around 30 minutes.
-However, both of these Smartphones are not fluid resistant and the users should pay close attention to what kind of fluid they want to put their Smartphone in.
+However, both of these Smartphones are not fluid-resistant and the users should pay close attention to what kind of fluid they want to put their smartphones in.

 7.HTC U11 VS Samsung Galaxy S8: Software